Antique Silver Caddy Box

 Condition

-This mid 18th century silver box is in very good condition.
+This useful silver box is in very good condition.
 The hinge works well.
 Moderate signs of wear commensurate with age.

 Maker Information